NRC-Lund/spikebit/README.md

 * --bufsz - message window lenth (20 recommended, default)
 * --fs - bin sampling frequency (default 1000)
 * --port - port to connect to on server/sport listening on server (default 29170)
-* --simsz - size of simulation, number of complete messages to send (default 100)

 ### Client arguments:
 * --host - server to connect to (default localhost)
+* --simsz - size of simulation, number of complete messages to send (default 100)

 ### Server arguments:
-* --nsys - number of clients to connect to
+* --nsys - number of clients to connect to (default 1 system)
-* --filename - filename to use for hdf5 file
+* --filename - filename to use for hdf5 file (default set to current datetime in format %Y-%m-%d-%H%M%S.hdf5)

-### Filename

 ## Hardware configuration
 - CPU(s) with support for as many threads (that is, total number of cores) as acquisition systems that are connected to is strongly recommended.